r0adkll/kimchi/docs/index.md

 }
 ```
 ### Dive into more
 This is of course just the most basic example of how to use Kimchi and only scratches the surface with what you can do and how you can build your dependency injection graph across your project.
-Get started with a more detailed guide and examples [here]()!
+Get started with a more detailed guide and examples [in the tutorial](tutorial.md)!

 ## License